 Laparoscopic umbilical hernia repair offers an effective, elegant solution for this common condition, preserving the natural appearance of the belly button while providing durable reinforcement to prevent future recurrence.

-This minimally invasive procedure corrects a weakness or bulge that develops at the site of a previous surgical incision, preventing complications and restoring structural strength to the abdominal wall.
+This minimally invasive surgical procedure corrects a weakness or bulge that develops at the site of a previous surgical incision, preventing complications and restoring structural strength to the abdominal wall.

-What happens during surgery?
+What happens during laparoscopic incisional hernia surgery?

 Using three to five small incisions (typically 0.5-1 cm each) positioned away from the hernia site, your surgeon inserts a camera and specialized instruments to access the defect.
 The protruding tissue is carefully returned to the abdominal cavity, and a specially selected synthetic or biological mesh is precisely positioned and secured to bridge and reinforce the weakened area.
 The entire procedure typically takes 1-3 hours under general anesthesia.